MichaelMu151/name-cleaner/README.md

 ---

-## Q&A ====
+## Q&A

-Q: Does the tool support English names or numbers?
+**Q: Does the tool support English names or numbers?**
 A: It is primarily designed for Chinese names.
 Non‑Chinese characters are ignored, which may affect similarity – it is recommended to pre‑process such cases.

-Q: Can I fully automate the merging without manual intervention?
+**Q: Can I fully automate the merging without manual intervention?**
-A: This tool is designed to be semi‑automatic because name unification often requires domain knowledge (same pronunciation does not always mean same person).
+A: This tool is designed to be **semi‑automatic** because name unification often requires domain knowledge (same pronunciation does not always mean same person).
 If you prefer full automation, you could modify the code to always pick the most frequent name in each group, but that is not recommended.

-Q: My dataset has hundreds of thousands of rows.
-Will it be slow?
+**Q: My dataset has hundreds of thousands of rows.
+Will it be slow?**
 A: The algorithm groups names by their first character, so complexity is manageable.
 For tens of thousands of rows, it usually finishes within tens of seconds.
 If the dataset is extremely large, consider testing on a sample first.

-Q: Do I have to specify auxiliary columns?
+**Q: Do I have to specify auxiliary columns?**
 A: No, they are optional.
 If you do not specify any, the tool will only show the name, frequency, and Pinyin – you will have to decide based on that alone.

-Q: I get `ModuleNotFoundError: No module named 'pypinyin'` – what now?
+**Q: I get `ModuleNotFoundError: No module named 'pypinyin'` – what now?**
 A: Install the missing package: `pip install pypinyin`.

 **Q: How can I be sure the corrections are correct?**